LogtalkDotOrg/logtalk3/manuals/_sources/devtools/debugger.rst.txt

    | ?- gtrace, foo::bar.

-You can also use the ``gspy/1`` predicate to spy a Logtalk predicate specified as ``Entity::Functor/Arity`` when using the graphical tracer.
+You can also use the ``gspy/1`` predicate to spy on a Logtalk predicate specified as ``Entity::Functor/Arity`` when using the graphical tracer.
 When using this tool, internal Logtalk compiler/runtime predicates and compiled predicates that resulted from the term-expansion mechanism may